 What if the Smoothie is Too Thick or Thin?

-To get the perfect drinking consistency for the smoothie you should use frozen mango and fresh banana.
+To get the perfect drinking consistency you should use frozen mango and fresh banana.
 But you can use either frozen or fresh fruit.

-- If you use fresh fruit, the smoothie is going to be runny.
+- If you use fresh fruit, it’s going to be runny.
 Just add a handful of ice cube to make it thicker.

 - If you only have frozen fruit you can use it.
 But your smoothie is going to come out too thick to drink.
 To fix a smoothie that’s too thick add more milk!
 You may have to play around with the ratios, but you will find the right balance of ingredients easily.